-- Our Setting goals page takes you through setting SMART goals: goals that are Specific, Measurable, Achievable, Realistic and Timed.
-It uses a weight loss goal as an example, and you can use this same approach for any goal you are working towards. - Arthritis Foundation (US) has an app called Vim that's free to download for iPhone or android.
-Vim aims to give back what chronic pain takes away, by helping you to set achievable goals, manage your pain and lead a more fulfilling life.
+• Our Setting goals page takes you through setting SMART goals: goals that are Specific, Measurable, Achievable, Realistic and Timed.
+It uses a weight loss goal as an example, and you can use this same approach for any goal you are working towards.

-6. Your mental and physical wellbeing
+6.Your mental and physical wellbeing